axeluhl/sailing-analytics/wiki/amazon-ec2-backup-strategy.md

 <img src="/wiki/images/amazon/EC2BackupStrategy.jpg" width="100%" height="100%"/>

-# BUP: Technology
+# Technology

 BUP is the tool that is being used to create the backups.
+You can access it's documentation and code here: https://github.com/bup/bup.
 If you look at it in detail then this is just a very sophisticated wrapper around GIT.
 Unlike git, it writes packfiles directly (instead of having a separate garbage collection / repacking stage) so it's fast even with gratuitously huge amounts of data. bup's improved index formats also allow you to track far more filenames than git (millions) and keep track of far more objects (hundreds or thousands of gigabytes).
 It uses a rolling checksum algorithm (similar to rsync) to split large files into chunks.
 The most useful result of this is you can backup huge virtual machine (VM) disk images, databases, and XML files incrementally, even though they're typically all in one huge file, and not use tons of disk space for multiple versions.

 As with git you have three stages when starting a backup.